This post may contain affiliate links. Please read our disclosure policy.

 crack chicken in a skillet.

-1. Prepare for Baking: Lightly butter a 5×5 inch baking dish.
-Transfer the mixture to the dish, spreading it evenly.
-Consider placing the baking dish on a rimmed baking sheet to catch any spills.
+1. Assemble the Casserole: Lightly butter a 5×5-inch baking dish and spread the mixture evenly inside.
+Top with the remaining cheese.
+Cover with foil.
+(Tip: Place the baking dish on a rimmed baking sheet to catch spills.)

 unbaked crack chicken topped with cheese on a rimmed baking sheet.